mgeeky/Penetration-Testing-Tools/red-teaming/malleable_redirector/README.md

 This piece of code tries to combine many of these great ideas into a one, lightweight utility, mimicking Apache2 in it's roots of being a simple HTTP(S) reverse-proxy.
 Combining Malleable C2 profiles understanding, knowledge of bad IP addresses pool and a flexibility of easily adding new inspection and misrouting logc - resulted in having a crafty repellent for IR evasion.

-**CAUTION**: Current version of proxy2's HTTP server is not optimized very well, which causes proxy2 to severly slow down on serving subsequent peers.
-That may result in Beacons not being able to communicate to Teamserver!

 If experienced, a way to carry on with operation would be to Ctrl-C kill the proxy2 and re-run it again.
 Work is in progress on that issue.